-The Summer Affirmative Action Internship Program (SAAIP) is one of many internship programs offered by the State of Wisconsin.
-The Division of Personnel Management (DPM), Bureau of Equity and Inclusion (BEI) administers the SAAIP and provides racial/ethnic minorities, female students, veterans and students with disabilities an opportunity to work in a professional work environment within Wisconsin state government.
-The SAAIP provides students with valuable work experience and training in various branches of state government.
-SAAIP is a paid internship.
+The Summer Affirmative Action Internship Program is one of many internship programs offered by the State of Wisconsin.
+The Division of Personnel Management, Bureau of Merit Selection and Recruitment, administers the SAAIP and provides racial/ethnic minority students, female students, students with disabilities, and veteran students an opportunity to work in a professional work environment within Wisconsin state government.
+SAAIP provides students with valuable work experience and training in various branches of state government and is a paid internship.
 Many of the interns have succeeded in obtaining employment in state government as limited term or permanent state employees.

-To participate in the 2018 SAAIP, students, at the beginning of the next school year, must be sophomores, juniors, seniors, or graduate students at an accredited four-year college or university, or enrolled in the second year of a two year or more technical or vocational school program.
+To participate in the 2019 SAAIP, students must be a Wisconsin resident and be attending and enrolled at a two- or four-year college/university or a vocational/technical school program.
 Since the inception of the program in 1974, SAAIP has placed over 3,100 students in internship positions in more than 30 state agencies and university campuses.

 SAAIP Program Evaluation:Coordinator, Affirmative Action Officer and Supervisor Information:Annual ReportQuestions?
 Email

 (608)267-1012, Fax (608)267-1000, or TTY: Call Relay 711.